edoatley/aws-notes/data/glue-schema-registry/README.md

 - Schema Version 2 is registered in Glue Schema Registry
 - Original V1 consumer successfully reads all V2 messages (ignoring the new `description` field)
 - This demonstrates backward compatibility

+**Note:** The consumer uses `GENERIC_RECORD` mode instead of `SPECIFIC_RECORD` to enable backward compatibility.
+This allows the consumer to read messages with any schema version by accessing fields by name.
+The consumer will only access the fields it knows about (`paymentId`, `amount`, `timestamp`) and will ignore the new `description` field from V2 messages.

 #### Test Case 2: Incompatible Change Test